Generic Name: pertuzumab (per TOO zoo mab)

 Pertuzumab side effects

-numbness or tingling in your hands or feet; or
+numbness, tingling, or burning pain in your hands or feet.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.